 Welcome to Ledbury Poetry Festival’s Community Programme Poetry Workshops!
-We offer two a month: Segments, and Pictures and Poetry.
+We offer two a month: Segments, and Poetry and Pictures.
 Make yourself a cup of tea and imagine you are in a group, and let Sara-Jane’s instructions gently lead you through a very enjoyable writing session.

 Segments is a poetry workshop which gains inspiration from artefacts from Ledbury’s Butcher Row museum, and uses them as springboards for poetry, memories and discussion.
 The sessions are drop-in, and need no former experience.
 All are welcome.
 See poster for dates and message firstname.lastname@example.org for zoom link.
 In these lockdown sessions, Sara Jane finds artefacts from her own home and we are finding them very fruitful inspiration for poetry-making.
 Each transcript contains all the guidance, pictures and links to featured poems you need to create your own pieces of writing.